d4rkr00t/proq/README.md

 Promise Sequence Module.

-Terse and simple promise sequences for thouse who don't want to reinvent the wheel like i did :rocket: :whale: :boom:.
+Terse and simple promise sequences for those who don't want to reinvent the wheel like i did :rocket: :whale: :boom:.

 ## Install